Frequently asked questions.

 Do you teach private lessons?

 INDIVIDUALS: Please request a private class for true one on one training in this art.
 The lessons include materials.
 Special projects may incur additional costs based upon the needs for special tooling and/or extra preparation time.
-It’s 2025 currently.

 Can I make a sword?

-A newer” smith with learned skills can expect a sword to take around Fifty (50) hours of shop time, even though they get it done sooner on Forged in Fire.
-Celeste can make a sword in 10 hours.
+A “newer” smith with can expect a sword to take around Fifty (50) hours of shop time, even though they get it done sooner on Forged in Fire… yes, they have contacted Celeste many times before.

 Why are you a woman?